skborey/node_example_fn/README.md

 3. Update config

-   > go to two file in `config` folder to change `api endpoint` configuration base on backend server (https://github.com/skborey/isitopen_backend)
+   > Go to `config.json` to change the backend endpoint

 4. Start server